Documentation

 - Searches app knowledge base (RAG): If you've uploaded files (PDF, DOCX, PPTX, video, audio) to your app's knowledge base via the dashboard, every call automatically searches this content.
 Top 5 matching chunks are injected as [App Knowledge Base] in the system message.
 If no files are uploaded, this is skipped (zero latency).

-- Applies developer margin: Your configured markup on model costs (default 50%).
-You earn 75% of this margin; Legion retains 25%.
+- Applies owner margin: Your configured markup on model costs (default 50%).
+Legion separately adds a fixed 20% fee on model cost.
+You keep 100% of the owner margin.

 ### 5. How to Control Defaults